Scorpion-Security-Labs/OpenHashAPI/docs/FAQ.md

 - This can be done with the `/api/download/FILE/NUM` endpoint.
 - `FILE` can be one of three values: wordlist, masks, and rules.
 - `NUM` must be a valid integer value, and the query will return that many rows.
-- If private lists are allowed, the `/api/lists/LISTNAME` endpoint can be used to retrieve content.
+- If user lists are allowed, the `/api/lists/LISTNAME` endpoint can be used to retrieve content.

 ## How are the Files Made?
 - Files are made asynchronously from the database records and made ready for download.